ssricardo/anki-plugins/fill-the-blanks/README.md

 * correct: green
 * incorrect: red

-> It's possible to make it case INsensitive through configuration

 ![Feedback](doc/intant-feedback.gif)

 > Note from dev: In my own tests, this is really good.
 It makes me try harder to get the right answer.

-> Note 2: On the demonstration above, it's blue(or purple?) while typing in, but that was changed to yellow
+**Configurations:**

+It's possible to enable/disable feedback, ignore case (upper/lower) and ignore accents through configurations.

+For details, refer to [Configuration](src/config.md)

 ## Bugs / Suggestions / more...